 Shareholders in Sunrun approved the measure despite a recommendation from Sunrun's leadership that they vote against it.
 The exact tally of the vote was not shared by the company.

-"This will change everything," said Meredith Benton of Whistle Stop Capital shortly after the vote.
-She pointed to recent progress made in the area of diversity reporting among publicly traded companies and how much it has already cleared the path for added transparency in corporate America.
+"This will change everything," impact investment leader Meredith Benton of Whistle Stop Capital told Grab Your Wallet shortly after the vote.
+Benton pointed to recent progress made in the area of diversity reporting among publicly traded companies and how much it has already cleared the path for added transparency in corporate America.

 Over the last three years, more than 350 large companies have gone on the record to say they don’t use the practice of forced arbitration for sexual harassment disputes.
 Prior to 2018, only a handful had made publicly known their processes for handling such claims.